iafisher/polyglot-server/README.md

 ### The chat protocol
 The chat protocol comprises a set of messages that may be sent between a client and a server.
-All messages are UTF-8 encoded and terminated with a null byte unless otherwise noted.
+All messages are UTF-8 encoded and terminated with a null byte.
 All messages begin with a command name, followed by zero or more message fields, which are denoted in the protocol specification by angle brackets enclosing in a descriptive name.
 The fields are separated by a single space.
 The command name in a message with no fields is followed immediately by the null byte with no intervening space.

 The following messages may be sent by a client to the server.
 All sessions must begin with either a `register` or a `login` message from the client.